Angela Valenzuela

 Email: valenz@austin.utexas.edu

-A Stanford University graduate, her previous teaching positions were in Sociology at Rice University in Houston, Texas (1990-98), as well as a Visiting Scholar at the Center for Mexican American Studies at the University of Houston (1998-99).
-She is also the author of award-winning Subtractive Schooling: U.S. Mexican Youth and the Politics of Caring (1999) Leaving Children Behind: How "Texas-style" Accountability Fails Latino Youth (2005), and Growing Critically Conscious Teachers: A Social Justice Curriculum for Educators of Latino/a Youth (Teachers College Press, 2016).
-She also founded and operates an education blog titled, Educational Equity, Politics, and Policy in Texas.
+A Stanford University graduate, her previous teaching positions were in sociology at Rice University in Houston, Texas (1990-98), as well as a visiting scholar at the Center for Mexican American Studies at the University of Houston (1998-99).
+She is also the author of the award-winning Subtractive Schooling: U.S. Mexican Youth and the Politics of Caring (1999), Leaving Children Behind: How "Texas-style" Accountability Fails Latino Youth (2005), and Growing Critically Conscious Teachers: A Social Justice Curriculum for Educators of Latino/a Youth (2016).
+She also founded an award-winning education blog, Educational Equity, Politics, and Policy in Texas.

-She served as co-editor of the Journal of Qualitative Studies in Education, as well as the Anthropology and Education Quarterly.
-A previous Fulbright Scholar, Valenzuela spent her 2007-08 academic year in Mexico where she taught in the College of Law at the University of Guanajuato in Guanajuato, Guanajuato and conducted research in the areas of immigration, human rights, and binational relations.
-Most recently, she was honored to have been selected to be a scholar in residence in the School of Education at the University of Colorado at Boulder.
-Valenzuela's research and teaching interests are in the sociology of education, minority youth in schools, educational policy, urban education reform, culturally relevant curriculum, Ethnic Studies, and indigenous education.
+She served as co-editor of the International Journal of Qualitative Studies in Education, as well as the Anthropology and Education Quarterly.
+A previous Fulbright Scholar, Valenzuela spent her 2007-08 academic year in Mexico where she taught in the College of Law at the University of Guanajuato where she conducted research in the areas of immigration, human rights, and binational relations.
+In 2019, she taught a summer course in higher education at Beihang University in Beijing, China.
+Her research and teaching interests are in the sociology of education, K-12 and higher education policy, urban education reform, culturally relevant curriculum, Ethnic Studies, and Indigenous education.